mlaursen/react-md/packages/documentation/src/components/Demos/Transition/CrossFadeHookExample.md

 The `useCrossFadeTransition` hook is really a hook version of the `CrossFade` component that allows a bit more control for when the transition should fire since it uses the [useCSSTransition hook](#use-css-transition) behind the scenes.
-To create a transition, all that's required is to trigger the `ENTER` transition when it should be fired.
+To create a transition, all that's required is to trigger the `'enter'` transition when it should be fired.
 Unlike the `CrossFade` component, the `useCrossFadeTransition` hook **does not automatically fire on mount**.